kaltura/player-sdk-native-ios/README.md

 Player SDK Native iOS
 =================

 **Note**: The Kaltura native player component is in beta.
-If your a Kaltura customer please contact your Kaltura customer success manager to help facilitate use of this component.
+If you are a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate use of this component.

 The Kaltura player-sdk-native component enables embedding the [kaltura player](http://player.kaltura.com) into native environments.
-This enables full HTML5 player platform, without limitations of HTML5 video tag API in iOS platforms.
-Currently for iOS this enables:
+This enables the full HTML5 player platform, without limitations of HTML5 video tag API in iOS platforms.
+Currently, for iOS this enables:
 * Inline playback with HTML controls ( disable controls during ads etc. )
 * Widevine DRM support
 * AutoPlay